ST10520467/MyimadAssignment2-/README.md

 ## Purpose of App UQUIZ
 * The purpose of this app is to allow the users of this app to study and verify life hacks with flashcards.
 * This app is also made as users often struggle to distinguish between genuine productivity tips and urban myths that have gone viral.
-* This app is for users who want help studying and verify life hacks
+* This app is for users who want help studying and verify life hacks.

-## 📱 Features
+## 📱 Features of My App UQUIZ
-* **[Feature 1]:** Description of a core functionality (e.g., Real-time data sync).
+* **[Feature 1]:**The Welcome messaage on the first UI,the app description,and the start button which takes the user to the next screen.
-* **[Feature 2]:** Description (e.g., Material 3 Design UI).
+* **[Feature 2]:** The interactive flashcards.
-* **[Feature 3]:** Description (e.g., Local SQLite database integration).
+* **[Feature 3]:** The slection between Life hack(True) and myth(False).
+* **[Feature 4]:**The feeback you get after your slection between Hack and Myth and the feedback you get when the user has finished the quiz.
+* **[Feature 5]:**Another feature is the "Next Question Button" after each question.

 ## 📸 Screenshots
-This first image shows the first UI design.This UI displays a welcome message,brief message of my app UQUIZ,and a start button which starts the quiz
+This first image shows the first UI design.This UI displays a welcome message,brief message of my app UQUIZ,and a start button which starts the quizl
 <img width="601" height="1028" alt="Screenshot 2026-04-24 002945" src="https://github.com/user-attachments/assets/5642c264-bd70-4772-b119-c9067c6e9fcb" />

 This the start of the the second UI,it shows how the quiz format work,display the question,the option of where the answer will be,the choice of Hack(True) and Myth(False) and the next question button.
 <img width="572" height="1015" alt="Screenshot 2026-04-24 003008" src="https://github.com/user-attachments/assets/04e6b9fd-efbb-40d2-81d9-943f43db5bc9" />

-This Image shows the results when a user of the app gets a question correct,and the message that appears when a users gets a question correct
+This Image shows the results when a user of the app gets a question correct,and the message that appears when a users gets a question correct.
 <img width="547" height="958" alt="Screenshot 2026-04-24 140730" src="https://github.com/user-attachments/assets/6c2104c6-948d-44b3-8cc2-d2546abec4dd" />

-This image shows the results when a user of the app gets a question incorrect,and the message that appears when a users get a question incorrect
+This image shows the results when a user of the app gets a question incorrect,and the message that appears when a users get a question incorrect.
 <img width="596" height="957" alt="Screenshot 2026-04-24 003157" src="https://github.com/user-attachments/assets/a9ca8c9a-1313-4e48-9255-c6f7696e47d3" />

-This image shows what happen when a user does not select any option(between hack or myth).The mesage over the button will appear
+This image shows what happen when a user does not select any option(between hack or myth).The mesage over the button will appear.
 <img width="595" height="1052" alt="Screenshot 2026-04-24 003334" src="https://github.com/user-attachments/assets/11069b2f-ebbb-47a7-b20c-202926e8e4d3" />

-This image shows the reults when u are finished answering the quiz,it shows the total number of questions you got correct,It also shows "You are Finished button"
+This image shows the reults when u are finished answering the quiz,it shows the total number of questions you got correct,It also shows "You are Finished button".
 <img width="547" height="958" alt="Screenshot 2026-04-24 140730" src="https://github.com/user-attachments/assets/1c17238d-5f7b-40aa-b2b8-fa69ffdfe43a" />

-This image shows the user getting a bad mark,which results in the user getting a bad message about their result,also shows the review button which allows user to review quiz
+This image shows the user getting a bad mark,which results in the user getting a bad message about their result,also shows the review button which allows user to review quiz.
 <img width="543" height="949" alt="image" src="https://github.com/user-attachments/assets/261a1c3a-4057-43b0-93c3-2f6ec9615623" />

-This image shows the user getting an average score,which resulted in the user getting a average messag,ealso shows the review button which allows user to review quiz
+This image shows the user getting an average score,which resulted in the user getting a average messag,ealso shows the review button which allows user to review quiz.
 <img width="581" height="1041" alt="Screenshot 2026-04-24 111908" src="https://github.com/user-attachments/assets/98b7caf5-c45d-4c32-ab05-613d64a2b430" />

-TThe image shows the final screen of the app.This shows the user got full marks which resulted the user in getting good message,also shows the review button which allows user to review quiz
+TThe image shows the final screen of the app.This shows the user got full marks which resulted the user in getting good message,also shows the review button which allows user to review quiz.
 <img width="601" height="1037" alt="Screenshot 2026-04-24 112306" src="https://github.com/user-attachments/assets/c905601b-8f9a-4ac4-9c03-94f8f18872a5" />